PE, PTOE, Vice President, Advanced Mobility Group

 PE, TE, Traffic Engineer, Interwest Consulting Group

-Mr. Mericle is a Traffic Engineer with Interwest Consulting Group providing traffic engineering and municipal services to local agencies.
-He previously was a Principal with Nelson\Nygaard Consulting Associates and was the Transportation Manager for the City of Ventura for over 20 years.
-He is currently President of the ITE Central Coast Section and has served on local and national ITE committees as well as the past committee chair that put on the 2012 Annual ITE Western District Meeting in Santa Barbara.
-His experience includes traffic operations, parking, bicycle facilities, traffic laws, local transit, transportation planning and traffic impact studies, neighborhood traffic management, and automated traffic enforcement strategies.
-He was on the steering committee for the NACTO publication, Urban Street Stormwater Guide and co-wrote a recently released book titled Parking and the City.
-He earned his Bachelor's degree in Civil Engineering degree from California State Polytechnic University, Pomona and his Master's Degree in Public Administration from California State University, Northridge.
-His is a licensed Traffic Engineer in California and a licensed Civil Engineer in California, Colorado, Florida, Hawaii, Massachusetts, Texas, and Washington.
+Mr. Mericle is a Traffic Engineer with Interwest Consulting Group providing traffic engineering and municipal services to local agencies and has over 30 years of experience.
+He previously was the Principal Traffic Engineer for Nelson\Nygaard Consulting Associates and, prior to that, was the Transportation Manager for the City of Ventura for over 20 years.
+He is active in the Institute of Transportation Engineers (ITE) and has served on local, regional, and national ITE committees.
+His experience includes city traffic engineering, traffic operations, parking, bicycle facilities, traffic laws and legislation, local transit, transportation planning and traffic impact studies, neighborhood traffic management, SB 743 implementation, and automated traffic enforcement strategies.
+He was on the steering committee for the NACTO publication, Urban Street Stormwater Guide, and co-wrote a recently released book titled Parking and the City.
+He earned his bachelor's degree in Civil Engineering from California State Polytechnic University, Pomona, and his master's degree in Public Administration from California State University, Northridge.
+His is licensed as a Traffic Engineer in California and as a Civil Engineer in California and Colorado.

 Technical Program Instructor, UC Berkeley, ITS TechTransfer